Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 Let us label $i,j$ as the direction corresponding to the ``would-be" virial current direction, and $M,N$ as the direction that cannot be transformed to currents.
 The Wess-Zumino consistency condition of the local renormalization group and the ``flavor" invariance of $\tilde{a}$ requires

-Suppose $\beta^M = 0$ but $\mathcal{B}^i \neq 0$ so that we obtain scale invariant but non-conformal background.
+Suppose $\beta^M = 0$ but $\mathcal{B}^i \neq 0$ so that we obtain scale invariant but non-conformal fixed point.
 This cannot occur because it is inconsistent with the expected zero directions in $\mathcal{B}$ function flow (\ref{zeromode}) as long as $g_{ij}$ is non-degenerate (as expected because $g_{ij}$ must be isometric under the ``flavor" symmetry group).

 Even when $w_I$ is not zero, we know that $\mathcal{B}^I$ functions are not independent because $\partial_i \tilde{a} = 0$ gives the constraint along the renormalization group flow, which reflects the fact that there are as many redundant perturbations in renormalization group flow as the number of candidates for the virial current.
 The condition (\ref{zeromode}) is replaced by